sha-scripts/Restaurant-Funnel-Analysis/README.md

 - Handled dataset with robust functions (NULLIF, COALESCE).
 - Improved dashboard usability with conditional formatting.

 Questions or feedback?
-Connect on LinkedIn: [https://www.linkedin.com/in/shashankwork/].
-View the full dashboard: [Link to published Power BI if you upload it, or "Download .pbix from repo"].

-Questions or feedback?
-Connect on LinkedIn: [Your Profile Link].
+Connect on LinkedIn: [https://www.linkedin.com/in/shashankwork/]